italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

   trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped in this version).
-- **Message 5-7**: The Wallet Instance instantiates a new key pair on its TEE and requests a ``nonce`` from the Wallet Provider's backend (as a measure against replay attacks).
+- **Message 5-7**: The Wallet Instance instantiates a new key pair on its TEE and requests a ``nonce`` from the Wallet Provider (as a measure against replay attacks).
 - **Message 8**: The Wallet Instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key for which it wants to obtain the attestation containing the ``nonce`` and other useful parameters.
-- **Message 9-13**: The Wallet Instance sends the Wallet Instance Attestation Request to the Wallet Provider's backend which verifies its validity and issues the signed attestation.
+- **Message 9-13**: The Wallet Instance sends the Wallet Instance Attestation Request to the Wallet Provider which verifies its validity and issues the signed attestation.
 - **Message 13-14**:The Wallet Instance receives the Wallet Instance attestation signed by the Wallet Provider and proceeds with a formal